-What You Need to Know
+What You Need to Know About Agatha Christie Books

 She has two major series and another lesser-known series.
 Each follows the cases of a specific detective or team of detectives.
 These don’t necessarily have to be read in order, though it may be helpful to start with the first one to get yourself properly introduced to the main character(s).
 Many of her books and stories have been adapted for television and movies.

 Need a guide to recurring characters in Agatha Christie novels?
 Here’s some of the most important ones.

 This is the only series you may want to read in order, since the couple meets as carefree young people in the first novel and are several decades into their marriage by their last.
 Tommy and Tuppence start out post-World War I, full of excitement but without anything interesting to do, and stumble into a career looking for adventure and solving crimes.
 They appear in four novels and one book of short stories.

 Superintendent Battle and Inspector Japp are regular foils to Poirot, not quite bumbling police detectives, but reliant on Poirot to help them crack the case.

 Ariadne Oliver is a famous mystery novelist whose books feature a foreign detective…hmm, why does that sound familiar?
 Oliver is not a detective herself, but a colorful side character who gets to stand in for Christie, usually in Poirot novels.

 If you’re only going to dabble in Christie’s work, the best Agatha Christie books to try are the most popular ones with the most lasting cultural impact.
 They’re full of ingenious plots and endings so memorable that they’ve become part of the literary canon.